-US Mineral Rights
+US Mineral Rights and Leasing

 This course has highly-useful information for anyone involved with the oil and gas industry.
 You don’t need to know anything in advance, but when you finish, you will have comprehensive knowledge of US minerals ownership as well as the leasing process that oil and gas companies use to acquire minerals rights.
 You will also be informed on up-to- date topics such as evolving horizontal well regulations, forced pooling, post-production costs, surface use agreements, and the contentious relationship between the industry and the federal government.